-SUBMITTED BY: Steven Albert, The Institute for Bird Populations WORKING TABLE PRIORITY: Integrating Justice, Equity, Diversity, Inclusion, and Accessibility 9:20 - 10:15 integrating vasites, Equity, Diversity, increasion, and recessionity 3.20 10.10 AGENDA ITEM 13: Re-invigorating the Americas Flyways Framework Taskforce to Support Hemispheric-scale Conservation COLLABORATORS & CONTACTS: Dr. Rob Clay (Director, Western Hemisphere Shorebird Reserve Network and Vice President of Flyways at Manomet, rclay@manomet.org ), Natalie Dudinszky (Grasslands Program Manager, BirdLife International, natalie.dudinszky@birdlife.org ), Krishna Barros Bonavides (Ministry of the Environment and Climate Change - Brazil, krishna.bonavides@mma.gov.br ), Co-chairs -Humberto Berlanga (CONABIO), Ken Richkus (FWS), Natalie Savoie (CWS), Jo Anna Lutmerding (FWS) DESCRIPTION: Participants in the CMS CoP 14 side event, Americas Flyways Framework: A Grassland Migratory Bird Perspective and the MBWT co-chairs will discuss desired outcomes of a second AFF Task Force meeting and opportunities for the MBWT co-chairs to be engaged with meeting planning and participation.
+SUBMITTED BY: Steven Albert, The Institute for Bird Populations

+• Integrating Justice, Equity, Diversity, Inclusion, and Accessibility

+AGENDA ITEM 14: Re-invigorating the Americas Flyways Framework Taskforce to Support Hemispheric-scale Conservation

+COLLABORATORS & CONTACTS: Dr. Rob Clay (Director, Western Hemisphere Shorebird Reserve Network and Vice President of Flyways at Manomet, rclay@manomet.org), Natalie Dudinszky (Grasslands Program Manager, BirdLife International, natalie.dudinszky@birdlife.org), Krishna Barros Bonavides (Ministry of the Environment and Climate Change - Brazil, krishna.bonavides@mma.gov.br), Co-chairs -Humberto Berlanga (CONABIO), Ken Richkus (FWS), Natalie Savoie (CWS), Jo Anna Lutmerding (FWS)

+DESCRIPTION: Participants in the CMS CoP 14 side event, Americas Flyways Framework: A Grassland Migratory Bird Perspective and the MBWT co-chairs will discuss desired outcomes of a second AFF Task Force meeting and opportunities for the MBWT co-chairs to be engaged with meeting planning and participation.

 BACKGROUND: The Americas Flyways Framework (AFF) was developed under the Convention on Migratory Species (CMS), and the AFF Task Force met in 2018 to develop an action plan for the Americas Flyways that spanned 2018-2023.
 At the 2024 CMS Conference of Parties, there was a side event hosted by members of Manomet, BirdLife International, Brazil Ministry of the Environment and Climate Change, and the U.S. Fish and Wildlife Service, on behalf of the Trilateral Migratory Bird Working Table, that discussed amplifying grassland conservation efforts using the AFF as a mechanism to build connections among governments and nongovernment organizations across the Western Hemisphere.
 Brazil is planning to organize a joint meeting among the Americas Flyways Framework Task Force and signatories to the Memorandum of Understanding on the Conservation of Southern South American Migratory Grassland Bird Species and Their Habitats.

 REQUESTED SPECIFIC OUTCOMES: Discussion and summary of MBWT cochair engagement and support for Trilateral participation in the AFF Task Force meeting.
-WORKING TABLE PRIORITY: Implementing next steps for bird conservation for the Americas 10:15 - 10:30 BREAK